ItsLaurelNotYanny/SimpleReminder/README.md

 - ℹ️ Installed automatically during setup

 **Graceful Degradation**
-- If native notifications fail on any platform, the system falls back to console output
+- If native notifications fail on any platform, the system falls back to console output; on macOS an additional `afplay` sound is attempted
 - Monitoring continues uninterrupted

 ---